fishsciences/artemis_methods/methods/methods.md

 <!-- Unsure about this - might need clarification -->

-To broaden the comparisons to other models used to analyze eDNA data, we compared the classification performance between binomial models.
+To broaden the comparisons to other models commonly used to analyze eDNA data, we compared the classification performance between binomial models.
-First we fit a binomial mixed-effects model to the same dataset as above.
-The response was "presence", a binary variable indicating whether the Cq was lower than the detection threshold.
+First we fit a binomial mixed-effects model to the same experimental dataset as above.
+The response was "presence", a binary variable indicating whether the Cq was lower than the detection threshold according to its standard curve.
 The model was fit similar to the linear models above using the `rstanarm` R package.
 We then generated a predicted value (presence or absence) for each observation in the in-sample dataset (the data used to estimate model